 The Churchill Copyright

-To answer frequently asked questions, here are the rules governing copyright to the books, articles, speeches and papers of Winston S. Churchill:
+To answer frequently asked questions, here are the rules governing copyright to the books, articles, speeches and papers of Winston S. Churchill.
+(Updated 2024.)

 1. Non-Commercial Use

-The copyright in Sir Winston Churchill’s papers, literary works and those papers of which he was the author, did not form part of the 1995 purchase by the British Government, but remains (under the terms of Sir Winston’s will) the property of his family, except where it has been separately assigned.
-No charge is made in the case of reproduction for academic research.
-Certain educational or non-profit organizations such as the Hillsdale College Churchill Project are granted the right to reproduce (with acknowledgement) copyright material without charge.
+The copyright in Sir Winston Churchill’s papers, literary works were not part of the 1995 purchase by the British Government.
+They remain (under his will) the property of his family, except where separately assigned.
+There is no charge for reproduction for academic research.
+Certain educational or non-profit organizations such as the Hillsdale College Churchill Project have the right to reproduce (with acknowledgement) copyright material without charge.

 2. Commercial Use

-My comments on the 1995 acquisition of the Churchill Papers (“The Largest Single Private Repository of Recent British History”) are not posted here.
-For a copy of the article please contact me.
+My comments on the 1995 acquisition of the Churchill Papers are here.… (“The Largest Single Private Repository of Recent British History”).

 Leave a Reply